 In an uncontested divorce, you and your spouse agree on the terms involved.
 In addition to issues related to property and assets, this also includes the care and custody of any children from the marriage.
 You will need to submit a parenting plan, which divides parental responsibilities, details your arrangements, and supports the role each of you will continue to play in the child’s life.

 Child Custody Arrangements in Uncontested Divorce

 Simply agreeing to terms regarding child custody arrangements in an uncontested divorce is not enough.
 You will still need to outline how these arrangements will be handled so that they can be approved through the court.
 This generally involves creating a Georgia parenting plan.
-Details to include as part of this plan are:

 You should also include how issues will be resolved in the event of disputes or changes in plans.

 In arrangements regarding children, protecting your rights and their best interests is our top priority.
 Our Georgia divorce attorneys can assist you in creating a parenting plan that works in your uncontested divorce case.
 To schedule a consultation to discuss how we can assist you, reach out and contact Stearns‑Montgomery & Proctor today.